hotwired-laravel/turbo-laravel/README.md

 ## Turbo Native

 Turbo Visits made by the Turbo Native library will send a custom `User-Agent` header.
-So we added another Blade helper you can use to toggle fragments on and off depending on whether your page is being rendered for a Native app or a web app:
+So we added another Blade helper you can use to toggle fragments or assets (like mobile specific stylesheets) on and off depending on whether your page is being rendered for a Native app or a web app:

 ```html
 @turbonative